Quick Guide to Fixing Computer Hardware

 fan(s).
 Fans burn out as their ball bearings fail.
 Here's

-metal flange that draws heat away from the CPU), you may need to
+.
+This is a metal flange of some sort that draws heat away from the CPU chip.
+Over time,

 how to re-seat a CPU heat sink and the

 Anyone who reads the documentation specific to their computer model can perform